SMU-DIGA/matverse_papers/README.md

 Directly visualizing chemical trajectories offers insights into catalysis, gas-phase reactions and photoinduced dynamics.
 Tracking the transformation of chemical species is best achieved by coupling theory and experiment.
 Here we developed Digital Twin for Chemical Science (DTCS) v.01, which integrates theory, experiment and their bidirectional feedback loops into a unified platform for chemical characterization.
 DTCS addresses a core question: given a set of experimental conditions, what is the expected outcome and why?
 It consists of a forward solver that takes a chemical reaction network and predicts spectra under experimental conditions, and an inverse solver that infers kinetics from measured spectra.
 We applied DTCS to ambient-pressure X-ray photoelectron spectroscopy measurements of the Ag–H2O interface as an example.
 This approach enables real-time knowledge extraction and guides experiments until a stopping condition is met based on accuracy and degeneracy.
 As a step toward autonomous chemical characterization, DTCS provides mechanistic knowledge in a verified, standardized manner.

 **Tags:** Chemistry, Energy and society, Materials science

 ---

+## 258. Capturing short-range order in high-entropy alloys with machine learning potentials

+**Authors:** Yifan Cao, Killian Sheriff, Rodrigo Freitas

+**Venue:** npj Computational Materials

+**Publication Date:** August 21, 2025

+**Volume & Issue:** Volume 11, Issue 1

+**Pages:** 268

+**DOI:** 10.1038/s41524-025-01722-2

+**Abstract:**
+Chemical short-range order (SRO) affects the distribution of elements throughout the solid-solution phase of metallic alloys, thereby modifying the background against which microstructural evolution occurs.
+Investigating such chemistry–microstructure relationships requires atomistic models that act at the appropriate length scales while capturing the intricacies of chemical bonds leading to SRO.
+Here, we consider various approaches for the construction of training data sets for machine learning potentials (MLPs) for CrCoNi and evaluate their performance in capturing SRO and its effects on materials quantities of relevance for mechanical properties, such as stacking-fault energy and phase stability.
+It is demonstrated that energy accuracy on test sets often does not correlate with accuracy in capturing material properties, which is fundamental in enabling large-scale atomistic simulations of metallic alloys with high physical fidelity.
+Based on this analysis, we systematically derive design principles for the rational construction of MLPs that capture SRO in the crystal and liquid phases of alloys.

+**Tags:** Structural materials, Theory and computation

+---